mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 .. image:: /images/autosave_unnamed_restore.png

 If Krita crashed, and you're on Windows and your ``%TEMP%`` folder gets cleared, you will have lost your work.
 Windows does not clear the ``%TEMP%`` folder by default, but you can enable this feature in Settings.
-Applications like Disk Cleanup or cCleaner will also clear the ``%TEMP%`` folder.
+Applications like Disk Cleanup or CCleaner will also clear the ``%TEMP%`` folder.
 Again, if Krita crashes, and you haven't saved your work, and you have something enabled that clear your ``%TEMP%`` folder, you will have lost your work.

 If Krita doesn't crash, and you close Krita without saving your work, Krita will remove the AutoSave file: your work will be gone and cannot be retrieved.